LISA as a probe of pre-big-bang physics: a nested sampling analysis: Pre-big-bang cosmology

-In this work, we parametrize $\Omega_{\mathrm{GW}}(f)$ \Eq{eq:mi_modelo} in terms of $\beta$ (which describes the high-energy growth of the dilaton and the dynamics of the internal dimensions; it was denoted as $\beta_h$ in \cite{Conzinu:2024cwl}), $H_1$ (the Hubble parameter when the curvature bounces), $m$ (the axion mass) and $\sigma_i$ (the initial axion amplitude after the bounce).
+In this work, we parametrize $\Om_{\textsc{gw}}(f)$ \Eq{eq:mi_modelo} in terms of $\beta$ (which describes the high-energy growth of the dilaton and the dynamics of the internal dimensions; it was denoted as $\beta_h$ in \cite{Conzinu:2024cwl}), $H_1$ (the Hubble parameter when the curvature bounces), $m$ (the axion mass) and $\sigma_i$ (the initial axion amplitude after the bounce).
 This parametrization is chosen for two reasons.
 First, it is based on the fundamental parameters of the theory and it thus obviates the problem of parameter reconstruction in GW physics, i.e., how to pass from the posterior distributions of the phenomenological parameters used in numerical simulations to the theoretical ones.
+This differs from a template-based approach such as the one followed in \cite{LISACosmologyWorkingGroup:2024hsc}, where one can test several models simultaneously using generic templates but at the price of facing the reconstruction problem.
 Second, it allows us to catalogue the effect of each parameter on the GWB curve.
 For visualization purposes only, a representation of how the variation of each parameter influences the curve is provided in figure~\ref{fig:variacion_parametros}.

 Each parameter affects the signal as follows. \begin{itemize} \item As the value of $\beta$ moves further away from 0 to positive values, the left bend of the curve shifts to lower frequencies and the amplitude decreases. \item The smaller the value of $H_1$, the more the left bend shifts to higher frequencies and the amplitude decreases. \item The smaller the value of $m$, the more the right bend shifts to lower frequencies. \item The smaller the value of \textbf{$\sigma_i$}, the more the left bend shifts to lower frequencies. \end{itemize}